MarcDiethelm/xtc/README.md

 - In WS 7 use the new terminal window to run **Grunt** (and npm) directly in the IDE.
 Any errors during asset parsing will be immediately be visible to you.
 If you
  Just make sure you have installed Grunt CLI globally with `npm install -g grunt-cli`.
 In PHPSTorm you'll also need to install the terminal window plugin.
 - Use the Handlebars/Mustache plugin (included in WS 7).
 It will give you code insight and syntax highlighting for .hbs files.
 I also recommend setting the commenting style to Handlebars comments once you have the plugin.
+- Allow comments in CJSON config files.
+In the IDE preferences search for "validate json" and select "Inspections" in the sidebar, then click on the text "Validate JSON" in the tree.
+Disable the "Warn about comments in JSON" checkbox in the sub-options.

 ## Manual